A wooden gavel is pictured from above, resting on a light grey marble surface.

 An assessment committee is now working through these applications.
 The committee is comprised of two NYF staff members, two Dignity Initiative members, and one unaffiliated education member, using a strict method of determining who our scholarship recipients will be.
 We are deeply committed to ensuring we balance all factors as equitably as possible as we make our selections, bearing in mind the unique strengths, challenges, triumphs, obstacles, and aptitudes of each candidate.

 Our team will select 20 students who will come to Kathmandu to prepare to take Nepal’s rigorous law school entrance exam.
-The top 15 students will receive the full scholarship.
+The top 15 students will receive the full scholarship as part of the first cohort of the EDL program.

 We do not yet have photos or stories to share for this program.
 We look forward to sharing more later in the summer and in the fall!